 Induction and training

 You will have an induction with your School/Service at which you will get information on things like the local structure and culture, training opportunities, health and safety, equality and inclusion and the Staff Review and Development Scheme.
-You can also book a place on the Introduction to the University for Recently-Appointed Staff session which is run by Organisational Development and Professional Learning (OD&PL) (formerly SDDU).
+You can also book a place on the University welcome event session which is run by Organisational Development and Professional Learning (OD&PL) (formerly SDDU).

-You may have told us that you were disabled when you applied and accepted your job here by completing your equality monitoring form.
+You may have told us that you were disabled when you applied and accepted your job here by completing your ‘equality monitoring form’.
 However, this on its own won't prompt discussion about adjustments you might need.
-If you feel you need any adjustments or have a disability-related query, you can talk to your manager or your local HR Manager/Officer or contact the Equality Policy Unit.
+If you feel you need any adjustments or have a disability-related query, you can talk to your manager or your local HR Manager/Officer or contact the Equality and Inclusion Unit.